PhD Handbook

 Doctoral students who have completed the PhD degree work during an academic year (fall-spring) or who complete their dissertation defense prior to the MSW Hooding are invited to participate in the School’s MSW hooding ceremony.

 Students must notify Graduate Studies if planning to participate in the university-wide Doctoral Graduate Hooding Ceremony.
-Each student must designate a faculty member, usually, though not necessarily, the Dissertation Chairperson, who will hood the student.
+Each student must designate a faculty member, usually, though not necessarily, the Dissertation Committee Chair, who will hood the student.

-Note: Students are not expected nor encouraged to provide food or beverages for Integrative Paper Committee Meetings, the Oral Comprehensive Exam, or the Final Dissertation Defense.
+Note: Students are not expected nor encouraged to provide food or beverages for Integrative Paper Committee Meetings, the Comprehensive Oral Exam, or the Dissertation Defense.

-Note: The Dissertation Chairperson will send a congratulatory email message to SW faculty and students upon successful completion of the Integrative Paper, the Oral Comprehensive Exam, and Final Dissertation Defense, unless specifically requested not to do so by the student.
+Note: The Dissertation Committee Chair will, with the permission of the student, send a congratulatory email message to SW faculty and students upon successful completion of the Integrative Paper, the Comprehensive Oral Exam, and Dissertation Defense.

 Final Dissertation Defense